Albanian paganism: Summer solstice

-The summer solstice is celebrated by Albanians often with the name Shën Gjini–Shën Gjoni, but also with the name Festa e Malit or Festa e Bjeshkës ("Mountain Feast"), as well as Festa e Blegtorisë ("Livestock Feast").
+The summer solstice is celebrated by Albanians often with the name Shën Gjini–Shën Gjoni, but also with the names Flakadajt, Festa e Malit or Festa e Bjeshkës ("Mountain Feast"), Festa e Blegtorisë ("Livestock Feast"), and Festa e të Korrave.
 It is associated with the production in agricultural and livestock activities.

 To celebrate this feast, bonfires are traditionally lit where straw is burned and ashes are thrown on the ground, as a "burning for regeneration" ritual.
 Tribal or community fires are traditionally made with straw, with people jumping across them.
 In some regions plumes of burning chaff were carried in the air, running through the fields and hills.
 The ashes of the straw that burned in the ritual fires of this event are traditionally thrown to the field for good luck.

 During this feast sheep shearing is traditionally performed by shepherds.

 Winter solstice

 Albanian traditional festivities around the winter solstice celebrate the return of the Sun (Dielli) for summer and the lengthening of the days.

 The Albanian traditional rites during the winter solstice period are pagan, and very ancient.
 Albanologist Johann Georg von Hahn (1811 – 1869) reported that clergy, during his time and before, have vigorously fought the pagan rites that were practiced by Albanians to celebrate this festivity, but without success.

 The old rites of this festivity were accompanied by collective fires based on the house, kinship or neighborhood, a practice performed in order to give strength to the Sun according to the old beliefs.
 The rites related to the cult of vegetation, which expressed the desire for increased production in agriculture and animal husbandry, were accompanied by animal sacrifices to the fire, lighting pine trees at night, luck divination tests with crackling in the fire or with coins in ritual bread, making and consuming ritual foods, performing various magical ritualistic actions in livestock, fields, vineyards and orchards, and so on.